 - 4. Floor Meetings: RAs will conduct mandatory floor meetings that are designed to keep residents aware of important information and upcoming events.
 Attendance at these meetings is very important, and not attending could result in disciplinary action.
 If you know you cannot participate in a scheduled meeting, please notify your RA in advance.
-Note: Until further notice, RAs will facilitate all floor meetings virtually; however, meeting attendance is still mandatory. - 5.
+Note: Floor meeting facilitation will vary between in-person and virtual depending on COVID-19 safety guidelines.
+However, in all cases, attendance is mandatory. - 5.
 Immunization Requirements: Hepatitis B immunization requirements for all new students 18-years old or younger attending CSUCI are posted at the Student Health Services Website.
 Please be sure to read this information and other health immunization requirements as it may affect your ability to register for future semesters.